-These are the technical guidelines to creating your AAUP Portfolio.
+These are the technical guidelines for creating your AAUP Portfolio.
 Please refer to the AAUP Portfolio Guidelines for specific contract requirements and specifications.

 The Portfolio Tool is available to all Blackboard account holders.
 Faculty can begin building portfolios as soon as they have accounts.
 You will upload pdfs to add content to your personal portfolio.
 These pdfs should be evidence of your work, knowledge, and skills.
 You can modify your portfolio at any time during the creation process.